Tech Note 0007

 DEI is not responsible for delays caused by your failure to provide correct binding information.

-Fixed IP Address
+Fixed IP Address (IP)

-The IP address you provide for binding must be on an active network interface of the system that is actually running the MTP/IP software.
+The IP address you provide for binding must be assigned to an active network interface of the system that is actually running the MTP/IP software.
 Do not use the address of a router, virtual host, or other device.
 Under Windows, you can see a list of available addresses by running the console command "ipconfig /all".
 On all other systems, type the shell command "ifconfig -a" from an administrative or root account.

 For Solaris, HP-UX, and AIX, the host identifier is the value returned by the system "hostid" command.

 Amazon Web Services Elastic IP (EIP)

 Licenses which are deployed on AWS EC2 instances may be bound to an Elastic IP address assigned to that instance.
 The software license may be moved to a new instance by reassigning the Elastic IP address to that instance.
 See Tech Note 0025 for more about using MTP/IP software with Amazon Web Services.

 Licenses which are deployed on AWS EC2 instances may be bound to the Instance ID number of that instance.
 The Instance ID remains constant across stops and starts, but if you terminate the instance you will need to migrate the license to a new host as described below.
 See Tech Note 0025 for more about using MTP/IP software with Amazon Web Services.